Mobile Search Menu

-We judge food by how it looks and by the label.
+We judge food first by how it looks and then by the label.
 But unlike a Red Delicious apple or a Russet potato, merchants sell seafood filleted, canned, inside opaque bags, or otherwise altered or obscured.
-That means you often can’t see what you’re getting and must trust the label.
+That means you often can't see what you're getting and must trust the label.

-But the label could be wrong.
 According to an analysis in Proceedings of the National Academy of Sciences of the United States of America (PNAS), from 190,000 to 250,000 tons of seafood sold in the United States each year is mislabeled.
-For example, you can buy a product labeled “Pacific salmon” and end up eating farmed Atlantic salmon instead.
+For example, you can buy a product labeled “Pacific salmon" and end up eating farmed Atlantic salmon instead.

 Seafood has “complex and opaque supply chains that enable product mislabeling globally," the authors wrote.
 So, it's possible, and common, unfortunately, to swap for a similar lower-value species at many points in these supply chains.
 Buyers don't know the difference.